desihub/desimodel/doc/update_inputs.rst

 ---------------------------

-This updates the mapping of device locations on the focal plane to spectrograph fiber numbers using DESI-0530 and DESI-2721.
+This updates the mapping of device locations on the focal plane to spectrograph fiber numbers using DESI-0530-v14, DESI-2721-v2 and DESI-329-v15.

 ::

     import desimodel.inputs.fiberpos
     desimodel.inputs.fiberpos.update()

+To update a DESI-doc versions, edit the corresponding ``docdb.download(...)`` call.

 Throughput
 ----------